morganstanley/hobbes/doc/en/networking/hi.rst

 Firstly, we can see that Hobbes has given the remote ``addOne`` function a numeric ID - this means that future invocations will be much faster.

-Secondly - Hobbes has used the connection to communicate with the remote host and find out the type of ``addOne`` - a function that takes an int and returns an int.
+Secondly, Hobbes has used the connection to communicate with the remote host and find out the type of ``addOne`` - a function that takes an int and returns an int.

 Delayed Invocation
 ==================